sigswtool/jmdict-simple/README.md

 The original dictionary is created and maintained by the [ELECTRONIC DICTIONARY RESEARCH AND DEVELOPMENT GROUP](https://www.edrdg.org/jmdict/j_jmdict.html).

+The conversion script itself is developed and maintained by [SIGMATEK GmbH & Co KG](https://www.sigmatek-automation.com/).

 ## Install the dependencies
 Checkout the repository and run the following command: